pystardust/ani-cli/disclaimer.md

 <br>

-The core aim of this project is to co-relate automation and efficiency to extract what is provided to an user on the internet.
-Every content available in the project is hosted by external non-affiliated sources.
+The core aim of this project is to co-relate automation and efficiency to extract what is provided to a user on the internet.
+All content available through the project is hosted by external non-affiliated sources.

 <br>